A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-In other words, these results provide us with a tool for building a differential extension of a (strong) monad $\fb\mnd$ on the base category of a bifibration $\fib$, starting from a usual extension $\ft\mnd$ along $\fib$ which preserves cocartesian arrows.
-Therefore, to build a differential extension of $\fb\mnd$, we can use existing techniques to lift it, obtaining a monad on the bifibration $\fib$ and then apply our construction.
+In other words, these results provide us with a tool for building a differential extension of a (strong) monad $\fb\mnd$ on the base category of a bifibration $\fib$ starting from a usual extension $\ft\mnd$ along $\fib$ which preserves cocartesian arrows.
+Therefore, to build a differential extension of $\fb\mnd$, we can use existing techniques to lift it, obtaining a monad on the bifibration $\fib$, and then apply our construction.

-We conclude this section by instantiating this technique to a special class of bifibrations, notably, bifibrations of weak subobjects as defined in \cref{ex:wsub}.
-The resulting construction applies to (strong) monads on categories with weak pullbacks and strong finite products, and provides a differential version of the Barr extension, which we dub a \emph{differential Barr extension}.
+We conclude this section by instantiating this technique to a special class of bifibrations, namely, bifibrations of weak subobjects as defined in \cref{ex:wsub}.
+The resulting construction applies to (strong) monads on categories with finite products and weak pullbacks, and provides a differential version of the Barr extension, that we dub a \emph{differential Barr extension}.